section-engineering-education/engineering-education/content/articles/how-to-create-a-web-component-with-vanilla-javascript/index.md

 Web application development is a quite crowded field of technology.
-There are different types of frameworks, libraries and tools.
+There are different types of frameworks, libraries, and tools.
 While developing web apps, the main objective is delivering high-quality user interfaces (UI) with encapsulated components.

-Therefore, when you use a framework like React, Vue, Angular or any other front-end framework, you break everything in your UI up into components.
+Therefore, when you use frameworks like React, Vue, Angular, or any other front-end framework, you break everything in your UI up into components.
 However, we can do something similar without even using a framework or a library, and that's plain JavaScript (Vanilla JavaScript).

 This article will talk about what web components are and why they are useful.
 Finally, it will take you through how to create a web component from scratch.